robbintt/outlines/references/rust_plan.md

 #### Chapter 3

+> Function bodies are made up of a series of statements optionally ending in an expression.
+So far, we’ve only covered functions without an ending expression, but you have seen an expression as part of a statement.
+Because Rust is an expression-based language, this is an important distinction to understand.
+Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

+> We’ve actually already used statements and expressions.
+Statements are instructions that perform some action and do not return a value.
+Expressions evaluate to a resulting value.
+Let’s look at some examples.

 > So how do you know which type of integer to use?
 If you’re unsure, Rust’s defaults are generally good choices, and integer types default to i32: this type is generally the fastest, even on 64-bit systems.
 The primary situation in which you’d use isize or usize is when indexing some sort of collection.

 > Floating-point numbers are represented according to the IEEE-754 standard.
 The f32 type is a single-precision float, and f64 has double precision.

 > Rust’s char type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
 Accented letters; Chinese, Japanese, and Korean characters; emoji; and zero-width spaces are all valid char values in Rust.
 Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
 However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a char is in Rust.
 We’ll discuss this topic in detail in “Strings” in Chapter 8.

 ## Resources